-Differences in firm behavior during the crisis can subsequently impact investment during the recovery.
-Competition dynamics can change if cash-rich firms are able to maintain their productive capacity during the downturn and cash-poor firms have to reduce theirs.
+Differences in firm behavior during the crisis can impact investment when the recovery sets in.
+Competition dynamics can change if cash-rich firms are able to maintain their productive capacity during the downturn while cash-poor firms have to reduce theirs.
 When the recovery sets in and demand returns, cash-rich firms have more capacity to meet this demand.
 They can subsequently reinvest their earnings, increasing their productive capacity further.
-Cash-poor rivals which have lost productive capacity have difficulties meeting demand in the recovery phase.
+Cash-poor rivals which have lost productive capacity have difficulties meeting demand.
 They can therefore generate less revenue, have less funds for reinvestment and see their positions weaken further.
-These effects are reinforced if weaker initial cash holdings and lower earnings (post-)crisis result in tighter borrowing constraints for cash-poor firms not only during the crisis but also during the recovery period.
+These effects are reinforced if borrowing constraints remain tighter for cash-poor firms.
 Due to these feedback effects, the investment gap between cash-rich and cash-poor SMEs that opens up during a crisis might become larger during the recovery period.

 Simple correlations between initial cash and subsequent investment suggest that having cash at the right moment in time can indeed have long-term implications: When we rank SMEs according to the size of their cash holdings relative to their industry rivals just before the start of the global financial crisis, a striking relationship with investment over the period 2007-2014 emerges (Figure 1, top panel).
 While SMEs with a lot of cash maintained or even increased their fixed assets between 2007 and 2009, cash-poor firms decreased their stock of fixed assets.
 Importantly, this divergence in investment behavior became even more pronounced during the recovery period.
 The correlation between SMEs' cash holdings and their subsequent investment is very different in normal times.
-When we rank firms according to the size of their cash holdings relative to their industry rivals in the year 2000, a weak relationship with investment over the subsequent period emerges: Both cash-rich and cash-poor firms increased their fixed assets between 2007 (Figure 1, bottom panel).2
+When we rank firms according to the size of their cash holdings relative to their industry rivals in the year 2000, a weak relationship with investment over the subsequent period emerges: Both cash-rich and cash-poor firms increased their fixed assets between 2001 and 2007 (Figure 1, bottom panel).

 To examine formally how pre-crisis cash holdings affected investment during the global financial crisis and recovery period we use a local projections framework (Jordà, 2005).
 We estimate how investment over different horizons between 2007 and 2014 responded to the financial crisis conditional on pre-crisis cash holdings.
-We control for a broad set of pre-crisis firm character-istics and include 4-digit industry and regional fixed effects.
-Our sample consists of surviving SMEs to ensure that changes in cash-investment sensitivities across different horizons are not driven by firm entry or exit.
+We measure a firm's cash holdings just before the start of the crisis and exploit the fact that the sharp credit contraction after the collapse of Lehman Brothers was unexpected.
+It is therefore unlikely that a firm was hoarding cash prior to the crisis in anticipation of a credit supply shock that would affect its future ability to invest.
+We control for a range of firm characteristics that are correlated with a firm's cash holdings and could potentially affect its ability or willingness to invest.
+In addition, we include 4-digit industry and regional fixed effects to absorb for each investment horizon the impact of industry and regional conditions.